 As hemangiosarcomas are a cancer of the blood vessels which are found throughout the body, tumours can develop anywhere.
 There are three types of hemangiosarcoma:

 - Hypodermal (beneath the skin)

-The skin, liver, heart and spleen are the most common locations.
-Visceral hemangiosarcoma have a higher incidence of metastasis, common sites of metastasis include the heart, liver, brain, spleen and lungs.
+The skin, liver, heart, and spleen are the most common locations.
+Visceral hemangiosarcoma has a higher incidence of metastasis, common sites of metastasis include the heart, liver, brain, spleen, and lungs.

 Symptoms can vary depending on the location of the primary tumour and if it has metastasised but can include the following:

 - Single or multiple masses which are firm, raised and dark.
 The most common locations for dermal hemangiosarcoma are the head and rear legs.

 - Soft or firm masses underneath the skin.